ASFHyP3/hyp3-autorift/README.md

 ## Usage

-The HyP3-autoRIFT plugin provides workflows (accessible directly in Python or via a CLI) that can be used to process SAR  data or optical data using autoRIFT.
-HyP3-autoRIFT can process these satellite missions:
+The HyP3 autoRIFT plugin provides workflows (accessible directly in Python or via a CLI) that can be used to process SAR  data or optical data using autoRIFT.
+HyP3 autoRIFT can process these satellite missions:
 * SAR:
   * Sentinel-1
 * Optical: